api2doc/onbon.y2.api/README.md

 // dynamic area
 DynamicArea area = file.create(0, 0, 100, 40);
 area.addText("Welcome to ONBON");
-area.addText("We are happy to announce to release this API")
+area.addText("We are happy to announce to release this API");

+// play with program No 1.
+area.setRunMode(RunPGMode.PROGRAM_SYNC, 1);

 // upload to Y2
 dyn.write(file);
 ```

 ## Tutorial - Broadcast Service
 Broadcast commands to all controllers in the same network.